ShiftyKitty/Cathals-Playground/README.md

     - Photos were taken by [Daniil Zanevskiy](https://unsplash.com/@danil_zan)
     - Photos were taken by [Nick Wang](https://unsplash.com/@nickwang14)

-- The video used in this project was obtained from [Jeff Sainlar](https://www.youtube.com/watch?v=qJAVT5heeCo)
+- The video used in this project was obtained from [Jeff Sainlar-Art of Muay Thai](https://www.youtube.com/watch?v=qJAVT5heeCo)

 ## Acknowledgements
-•	I received inspiration for this project from
+- I received inspiration for this project from many sources however mainly from my own interest in Muay Thai and lofty dreams to open my own gym some day.
+- The color scheme of black and gold is synonymous with champion status in Muay thai and combat sports so wanted to preserve this with the project.
+- The name Tarbh Dubh is an irish name which translates as Black Bull.
+These reasons helped me arrive at name.
+The inspiration behind this name is derived from the following:
+    - This year marks the chinese new year of the ox/Bull
+    - The name Black Bulls is a fictional team name of group in anime/manga series Black Clover.
+    - My family home is in place called Templenaboe which translates as Temple of the Cow.